Gibb-Galuten-Richardson: Origin

-Because Bee Gees' manager and RSO Records head Robert Stigwood had ended his US distribution arrangement with Atlantic Records, Atlantic producer Arif Mardin, who had produced the Bee Gees' prior two albums (including their "comeback" album Main Course), was no longer permitted to work with the group.
-In an effort to retain the same sound, the group recorded its next album.
-1976's Children of the World, at the same studios (Criteria Studios in Miami) using the same engineer that Mardin had used, Karl Richardson.
+Because Bee Gees' manager and RSO Records head Robert Stigwood had ended his US distribution arrangement with Atlantic Records, Atlantic producer Arif Mardin, who had produced the Bee Gees' previous two albums (including their "comeback" album Main Course), was no longer permitted to work with the group.
+In an effort to retain the same sound, the group recorded its next album, 1976's Children of the World, at the same studios (Criteria Studios in Miami) using the same engineer that Mardin had used, Karl Richardson.
 At first, the Bee Gees recruited Richard Perry to take over as producer, but Perry and the group parted company after only a couple of weeks amidst disagreement over the musical direction the group should take, which the group insisted should remain the same as Mardin's vision.
 At this point the Bee Gees decided to produce the album themselves, with Barry Gibb taking the lead role, along with engineer Richardson.
 They added young musician and arranger Albhy Galuten to the control room as musical adviser.
-The new team of Gibb, Richardson, and Galuten saw the group through a series of top selling recordings over the next four years.
+The new team of Gibb, Richardson and Galuten saw the group through a series of top-selling recordings over the next four years.